 I have two of them, one is the early type VIC-20 that uses an 9 VAC external power supply.
 The other one is the later model, sometimes referred to as VIC-20 CR (CR=Cost Reduced).
 The later type uses the same power supply as the Commodore 64 (5 VDC and 9 VAC).

 A friend gave me an VIC-20 CR for free.
 When powered on, it seemed dead with no display and not even the power light.
 I found that the power switch itself was faulty.
-Once replaced by a new one, all seemed to worked 100% … suddenly, after 4 minutes the screen turned black and it didn’t helped to turn on/off.
+Once replaced by a new one, all seemed to worked 100% … suddenly, after four minutes the screen turned black and it didn’t helped to turn on/off.
 After waiting for a while, it would work for a few minutes again.
 I also replaced the capacitors, but it didn’t help.
 After searching on Google for an answer, I decided to replace the “OCS master clock chip” 7402, I also soldered in an socket for the replacement chip.
-Successful, now also this VIC-20 works 100%.
+Successful, this VIC-20 now is in working order.

 This is a full sized “remake” of Commodore VIC-20, and was in retail from October 2020.
 It uses a modern microcontroller to emulate a VIC-20 or a Commodore 64.
 I’ve got one for Christmas 2020, and it works really good.
 I use an HDMI to SCART converter in order to use it on an old fasion CRT-TV.